 A quick trip to a high-tech Goodwill here in town found me a nice, working, old-style TV for just $7 !!!
 People are throwing these things out since in the US all over-the-air broadcasts switched from analog to digital.
 What a steal!

 I connected it and without any fuss this time, it worked - there was an image shown nicely on that old TV (through the composite signal):

-There on the bottom of a TV screen you can see ZX81's famous [K] prompt!
+There on the bottom of a TV screen, you can see ZX81's legendary [K] prompt!

 I wanted to complete that "picture" and capture the actual line containing the [K] prompt.
 Back to the Rigol scope and selecting one of the lines towards the end of the image:

 There is was - a burst of black just as the line starts to unroll.